 Make sure to save everything you do into a College Prep folder so that when you write for real, you'll have it all in one place.
 You'll have all kinds of material to draw from rather than starting from scratch.

-Ain't nobody got time to start from scratch.
+Nobody has time to start from scratch.

 Cheers and happy value-hunting.